AdyGCode/SaaS-BED-Notes/Session-06/S06-Using-Scramble-to-Document-an-API.md

 ## Custom Error Responses

-There are different ways of formulating a suitable way for JSON responses that are given by Laravel as default over the commonly created HTML based respionses.
+There are different ways of formulating a suitable way for JSON responses that are given by Laravel as default over the commonly created HTML based responses.

 This is important for an API as the consumer (the client application) should only be given JSON responses.